 Mean score of companies in the Non-Ferrous Metal Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Peninsula Energy Limited, headquartered in Australia, reported significant emissions associated with its uranium production processes.
-The company disclosed that approximately 53,400 kg CO2e is emitted per tonne of U3O8 produced, alongside an additional 8,000 kg CO2e linked to the sulphuric acid used in its processing plant.
+In 2024, Peninsula Energy Limited, headquartered in Australia, reported significant carbon emissions associated with its uranium production processes.
+The company disclosed emissions of approximately 53,400 kg CO2e per tonne of U3O8 produced, alongside an additional 8,000 kg CO2e per tonne linked to sulphuric acid used in processing.
 However, specific Scope 1, 2, and 3 emissions data were not provided.
 Peninsula Energy is committed to reducing its greenhouse gas emissions as part of its climate strategy.
-The company has set near-term net-zero targets for both Scope 1 and Scope 2 emissions, aiming for reductions between 2023 and 2030.
+The company has set near-term net-zero targets for both Scope 1 and Scope 2 emissions, aiming for reductions by 2030.
 This commitment reflects Peninsula's recognition of its responsibility to mitigate climate change impacts, particularly through the promotion of nuclear energy, which is intended to reduce reliance on fossil fuels.
-While no specific percentage reduction targets were disclosed, the company's initiatives align with broader industry efforts to transition towards more sustainable energy sources.
-As of now, there are no emissions data cascaded from a parent organization, indicating that Peninsula Energy is independently managing its climate commitments.
+Overall, while specific reduction percentages were not disclosed, Peninsula Energy's initiatives align with broader industry efforts to transition towards more sustainable energy sources.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.